 Fees Free initial consultation.

 For a Chapter 7 I charge $700.00 in most cases.
-Some cases with special circumstances may require a fee of $800.00.
+Some cases with special circumstances may require a higher fees.
 In addition there is a filing fee payable to the court which is $335.00.
 I do not charge any additional fees for a joint case which many firms do.

 In this District the Court has mandated the use of a model plan and a model attorney client contract.
 The fee approved by the Court is $4,000.00.
 In addition the Court charges a filing fee of $310.00.